spannerci/spanner-examples/README.md

 testboard = SpannerTestboard("testboard_name")
 ```

 Example Test Scripts can be found under `testing` folder in this repository.
-Choose the one that you want to experiment with by updating the command in the `script` parameter of the `Testing` stage.
+Choose the one that you want to experiment with, by updating the command in the `script` parameter of the `Testing` stage.
 The Test Scripts are split into three categories:

 * `1.basic-tests`, which only perform one action and one test, to showcase that individual test function
 * `2.simple-tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*